Guikingone/SchedulerBundle/doc/scheduler.md

 - `yieldTask`: Accept as task name as the only argument, the transport is used to dequeue and requeue the task, a transport call is performed to retrieve the task before removing it.

+- `preempt`: Accept a closure as the first argument, this closure must filter tasks (thanks to `TaskList::filter()`), once filtered (using lazy-loading or not as the second argument), the tasks are executed BEFORE the current task to execute.

 - `update`: Accept the task name to update with the new "task payload" as the second argument, the transport is used to update the task.